howard-stearns/FairShare/README.md

 Any of the following might turn out to be needed for a real MVP.

 The first set is surely needed, but is omitted from this functional straw-person only because I want to focus on the basic monetary operations first.
-Once such requirements and questions are resolved, I imagine that these would be the next steps.
+Once such requirements and [questions](#open-questions) are resolved, I imagine that these would be the next steps.
 Pushing them off too long exposes some design risk.

-- **Voting and Stipend** - To admit or exclude a new member, or change fee and stipend.
-This is core to FairShare.
+- **Voting and Stipend** - Stipends are not paid and there is is no voting to admit or exclude a new member, or change fee and stipend.
+These are core to FairShare.
 (I just haven't had time yet.
 For now, these controls are disabled.)
 - **Creating New Groups and New Users** - It changes the implementation slightly when the sets of things are not wired in to the code.
 - **Networking** - Of course, all members of a group need to have a shared realtime definition of the state of that group: balances, membership, etc.
 - **Basic Security** - The basic use of cryptography to safeguard the operations.